kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/teaching.md

 ## Sample student evaluations

 ![](/images/Evaluations2.png)
-Courses GV251 and POL147A at the LSE's Government Department and LSE Executive Education, respectively (2017-2019)
+Sample evaluations for courses GV251 and POL147A at the LSE's Government Department and LSE Executive Education, respectively (2017-2019)

 ![](/images/European Governance evaluations.png)
-"European Governance" course at Oxford's DPIR (2024-2026)
+All evaluations for my classes at the "European Governance" course at Oxford's DPIR in fall 2025

 ## Sample teaching material